omniscientjs/omniscient/api.md

 or not.
 Can be numbers, strings, bools, and React Elements.

-React's isNode check from ReactPropTypes validator but adjusted to not accept objects to avoid collision with props & statics.
+React's isNode check from ReactPropTypes validator but adjusted to not accept objects to avoid collision with props.

 ### Parameters